fork-tongue/observ/README.md

 Check out [`examples/observe_qt.py`](https://github.com/Korijn/observ/blob/master/examples/observe_qt.py) for a simple example using observ.

+Check out [`examples/store_with_undo_redo.py`](https://github.com/Korijn/observ/blob/master/examples/store_with_undo_redo.py) for a simple example using the undo/redo store.

-## Caveats
+## Caveat

 Observ keeps references to the object passed to the `reactive` in order to keep track of dependencies and proxies for that object.
 When the object that is passed into `reactive` is not managed by other code, then observ should cleanup its references automatically when the proxy is destroyed.
 However, if there is another reference to the original object, then observ will only release its own reference when the garbage collector is run and all other references to the object are gone.
+For this reason, the **best practise** is to keep **no references** to the raw data, and instead work with the reactive proxies.